ChainSQL/chainsql-lib/docs/index.md

 `isConnected(): boolean`

-Checks if the ChainsqlAPI instance is connected to its rippled server.
+Checks if the DacAPI instance is connected to its rippled server.

 ### Parameters